MeirellesLab/AzureCustomTasks/wiki/examples.md

 This set of examples show the capabilities of the ACT software in a scenario of Bioinformatics analysis.

-Before you start, you need to create or already have an account in the Microsoft Azure Portal.
-If you don't have one, you can follow this [link](https://portal.azure.com/) to create a free subscription for 30 days.
+Before you start, you need to create or already have an account in the [Microsoft Azure Portal](https://portal.azure.com/).
 Then log into the Portal and do the following steps:

 * Create a Storage Account, your containers (input/output/scripts can be in the same container) and a SAS Token to access them.
 * Create a Batch Account and link your Storage Account to it.
 * Fill the configuration file with your data, specifically **all batch and storage parameters**.
-* Put the example script and input blobs on the defined container, path, and with the desired directory/name prefix, accordingly with what you filled in the configuration.
+* Upload the example script and input blobs to the defined container and path, with the designated directory/name prefix, accordingly with what you filled in the configuration.

 ## 1. PRODIGAL - Parallelizing Gene Prediction Tasks From Large-Scale Metagenomic Data